abhilashkrishnan/llm-from-scratch/README.md

-# llm-from-scratch
+# LLM from Scratch
-Building LLM from ground-up
+Building Large Language Model (LLM) from ground-up.